-The NCSX Federal Project Director (DOE-PAO) is equivalent to an investor, strategist, developer, and contract manager in the private sector.
+The NCSX Federal Project Director (DOE-PSO) is equivalent to an investor, strategist, developer, and contract manager in the private sector.
 He is:

-- Responsible and accountable for planning and implementing, and completing the project using a systems approach. - Organizing and directing the Integrated Project Team (IPT) that is comprised of both DOE and NCSX Project team personnel to implement and achieve the overall project objectives and goals. - Responsible for overseeing implementation of the project objectives, scope, schedule and cost, including: - Overseeing the design, fabrication, environmental, safety, and health efforts, including risk management, performed by the PPPL and ORNL team and their subcontractors, and other functions enumerated in the Project Execution Plan, in accordance with public law, regulations, and Executive orders. - o Serving as the point of contact between federal and contractor staff for all matters relating to the NCSX Project and its execution. - Performing all required project status reporting to both DOE CH and DOE HQ organizations - o Serving as the Contracting Officer's technical representative. - Responsible to add additional DOE-PAO personnel as appropriate to ensure the project's success.
+- Responsible and accountable for planning and implementing, and completing the project using a systems approach. - Organizing and directing the Integrated Project Team (IPT) that is comprised of both DOE and NCSX Project team personnel to implement and achieve the overall project objectives and goals. - Responsible for overseeing implementation of the project objectives, scope, schedule and cost, including: - Overseeing the design, fabrication, environmental, safety, and health efforts, including risk management, performed by the PPPL and ORNL team and their subcontractors, and other functions enumerated in the Project Execution Plan, in accordance with public law, regulations, and Executive orders. - o Serving as the point of contact between federal and contractor staff for all matters relating to the NCSX Project and its execution. - o Performing all required project status reporting to DOE HQ organizations and database management systems. - o Serving as the Contracting Officer's technical representative. - Responsible to add additional DOE-PSO personnel, including assigning a Deputy Federal Project Director, as appropriate to ensure the project's success. - Responsible for validating and managing Defense Contract Management Agency (DCMA) support services and costs.

-4.1.2 DOE Contractor Organizations
+4.1.2 Performing Organizations